 This British West Indies island has beautiful, uncrowded beaches and rivals St. Barts as a vacation mecca for the rich and famous.

 Best for: Food enthusiasts.
-There are 100 places to eat in Anguilla's 35 square miles.
+There are over 100 places to eat in Anguilla's 35 square miles.
 Cuisine ranges from roadside bistros serving local specialties to pristine seaside restaurants catering to passionate gourmands.

 Not for: Serious shoppers.
 Unlike islands with slews of duty-free shops, Anguilla's retail offerings are basically limited to galleries showing the work of local artists and hotel gift shops.

 Antigua is a water world, with beautiful beaches for sunbathers and perfect anchorages for sailors.
 Even its most historic attraction — Nelson's Dockyard, once home to the British fleet in the Caribbean — is thoroughly nautical.

 Best for: Canoodling and skinny-dipping on serene, secluded beaches.
 Another plus: The atmosphere at most of the resorts is decidedly romantic and sophisticated — not too "kiddie" and not too commercial.

 Not for: Couples who hope to browse for luxury goods at duty-free shops.

 Quiet lounging isn't Aruba's big draw — instead, people visit this desert island for near-perfect weather year-round and for the opportunity to fill their itineraries with activities.

-Best for: Honeymooners who want a party scene, shopping, scuba diving, kitesurfing and windsurfing.
+Best for: Honeymooners who want a party scene, shopping, scuba diving, kitesurfing, and windsurfing.